 One award can be made annually.
 No person shall receive the award more than once.
 The award shall not necessarily be made annually.
 Current Omicron Delta Kappa employees and active national volunteers are not eligible.

-Former Executive Directors Tom Goodale (left) and Jack Morgan (right) with current Executive Director Tara Singer at the first presentation of the John “Jack” D. Morgan Award for Lifetime Service in Nashville, Tennessee.
+Former Executive Directors Tom Goodale (left) and Jack Morgan (right) with Former President and Chief Executive Officer Tara Singer at the first presentation of the John “Jack” D. Morgan Award for Lifetime Service in Nashville, Tennessee.